csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ### 19.3.1 System Structure

 Each site has its own _local_ transaction manager, whose function is to ensure the ACID properties of those transactions that execute at that site.
-The various trans- action managers cooperate to execute global transactions.
+The various transaction managers cooperate to execute global transactions.
 To understand how such a manager can be implemented, consider an abstract model of a transaction system, in which each site contains two subsystems:

 - The **transaction manager** manages the execution of those transactions (or subtransactions) that access data stored in a local site.
-Note that each such transaction may be either a local transaction (that is, a transaction that exe- cutes at only that site) or part of a global transaction (that is, a transaction that executes at several sites).
+Note that each such transaction may be either a local transaction (that is, a transaction that executes at only that site) or part of a global transaction (that is, a transaction that executes at several sites).

 - The **transaction coordinator** coordinates the execution of the various trans- actions (both local and global) initiated at that site.